krshrimali/blog/content/posts/rust_app_update_part1.md

 Here it comes!
 For those who (very kindly) follow [my YouTube channel](https://youtube.com/c/kushashwaraviShrimali), know already that I've been learning Rust for a while.
 And while I was at it, I found it a good time to start building something.
 Pop!
 OS, the best Linux distribution I've ever come across, announced their new Cosmic Desktop Environment a while back (it's a work in progress).
 I like reading source codes, and have been following what they were doing with Cosmic and remembered that they were using [Iced Library](https://github.com/iced-rs/iced) for the development (GUI).
 I thought to give it a try, and the best place to start with, was the [YouTube Monitoring App](https://github.com/krshrimali/youtuber-monitoring-app) which I was building earlier with Python and Electron JS.
 Porting the idea to Rust was comparatively easier than to think of another project.

+Before I proceed, feel free to check out the repository [here](https://github.com/krshrimali/YouTube-Monitoring-App-Rust-Iced).
+It would be already outdated for this blog, but nonetheless - I hope you like the work.

 So the journey took off, started with going through the examples, and the [`styling`](https://github.com/iced-rs/iced/tree/master/examples/styling) example.
 Seeing how theme is switched, was mesmerizing.

 That's where I started, taking the first steps, just replicating the `styling` example to see if I can reproduce and understand what they were doing.
 As the time passed by, things started to take a good look: